-The crisis at Twitter has led to explosive growth and interest in Mastodon, a community-run and organized alternative to Twitter.
-And this sudden growth has presented all of us with a unique opportunity to do social better, by providing Canadians with a safe, reliable home on the network.
+The crisis at Twitter in late 2022 has led to explosive growth and interest in Mastodon, a community-run and organized alternative to Twitter.
+In just a few weeks Mastodon grew from less than 400,000 users to well over 4 million, this sudden growth has presented all of us with a unique opportunity to do social better, by providing Canadians with a safe, reliable home on the network.

-We have the opportunity to reimagine social media as a force for justice, equity, and inclusivity in Canada and around the world.
-We have the opportunity to turn back from a decade of corporatized social media that divided and exhausted us with hate speech, misinformation, and information overload.
-We have the opportunity to create a new kind of online community in Canada—with your leadership and support.
+With CoSocial, we have the opportunity to reimagine social media as a force for justice, equity, and inclusivity in Canada and around the world.
+We have the opportunity to turn back from a decade of corporate social media that has divided and exhausted us with hate speech, misinformation, and information overload.
+We have the opportunity to create a new kind of online community in Canada—with your leadership and involvement.

 Equally important, we want to create a stable and reliable place on the Fediverse for people to call home.
 A place for connection and conversation.
 A safe place were we can all come together and build a community.

 We believe servers need to be managed differently than the current corporately-owned and ad-driven social media.
 Currently most Mastodon instances are run by individuals and small groups as passion projects, yet running a Mastodon server take time and costs money.
 While there will always be people who will run their own servers, and this ethos is a core part of what makes Mastodon unique, we can’t rely entirely on people who are donating their time and money to create a new forms of social media.